Understanding Self-Sabotaging Behavior In Leadership

 9. Lack of accountability: Failing to take responsibility for one’s actions undermines trust and credibility.

-10. Failure to prioritize self-care: Neglecting self-care leads to decreased resilience and overall well-being.
+10. Failure to prioritize self-care: Neglecting self-care reduces resilience and overall well-being.

 5 Detailed Examples of Self-Sabotaging Behavior in the Workplace and Strategies to Reduce Them